Abdur123ar/Abdur123ar/README.md

 You can click the Preview link to take a look at your changes.
 --->
 celiar
-Sony xperia 10 ii kali nethunter
+Sony xperia 10 ii kali nethunter readme md